Log in

 After just a few minutes, the heart note sets in and gives the fragrance substance and character - its soul, if you will:

-The fresh citrus fades into the background and hands over the sceptre to acacia, mimosa and osmanthus.
+The fresh citrus takes a back seat and hands over the scepter to acacia, mimosa, and osmanthus.

-In this combination, the mimosa gives the fragrance a violet-like effect and lends this masterpiece a very special dusty-powdery vibe that I have never smelled before.
-Sweet, fresh notes are also added, giving the fragrance a creamy cleanliness.
+The mimosa in this combination makes the fragrance smell violet-like and gives this masterpiece a very special dusty-powdery vibe that I have never smelled anywhere before.
+Additionally, sweet-fresh notes come into play, giving the fragrance a creamy cleanliness.

-After around 3 to 4 hours, the composition described above is joined by a very gentle, soft, slightly waxy note of acacia honey - clean and transparent, beautiful and bright.
-The honey has a very natural effect, as if freshly extracted, and even allows a little honeycomb to resonate.
-It underpins the different accords of slightly aquatic freshness paired with the floral, powdery and slightly dusty notes and the subtle woodiness.
-The honey never becomes intrusive or too much in any way, but stays in the background and miraculously complements the fragrance experience.
+After about 3 to 4 hours, a very gentle, soft, minimally waxy note of acacia honey is added to the composition described above - clean and transparent, beautiful and bright.
+The honey feels very natural, like freshly harvested, and even carries a hint of honeycomb.
+It underlines the different accords of slightly aquatic freshness combined with floral, powdery, and lightly dusty notes and the subtle woodiness.
+The honey never becomes intrusive or overwhelming in any way but remains in the background, wonderfully complementing the olfactory experience.

 *LONGEVITY*

-Surprisingly, the fragrance lasts a good 8 hours on my skin, even in spring and early summer.
-On clothing, the notes can even be detected the following day.
-So basically a very solid performance.
+Surprisingly, the fragrance lasts a good 8 hours on my skin, even in spring and the beginning of summer.
+On clothing, the notes can even be sensed the following day.
+So basically, a very solid performance.

 *SILLAGE*

-The Fleur de Portofino Eau de Parfum is only a bit of a screamer at the very beginning, but it quickly finds its place and only captivates those who get close to it.
-The sillage is perhaps an arm's length in the first 2 or 3 hours and then "only" a skinscent, which is clearly reflected in the rating of 6.5.
+The Fleur de Portofino Eau de Parfum is only a little loud at the very beginning, but it quickly knows how to settle down and only captivates those who come close.
+The sillage in the first 2 or 3 hours is perhaps an arm's length, and then it becomes "only" a skin scent, which is also clearly reflected in the rating of 6.5.

 *VERDICT*

-What excites me so much about this fragrance is, on the one hand, the fragrance progression itself: the complete opposite of straightforwardness - the Fleur de Portofino Eau de Parfum is anything but linear, allowing the different accords to "play" with each other and yet remaining true to itself as a clean fragrance with a luxury vibe.
-For me, the fragrance is also the epitome of unisex, although it tends slightly towards the feminine side.
+What excites me so extraordinarily about this fragrance is, on the one hand, the scent progression itself: the complete counter-program of linearity - the Fleur de Portofino Eau de Parfum is anything but linear, allowing the different accords to "play" together while still remaining true to itself as a clean fragrance with a luxury vibe.
+For me, the fragrance is also the epitome of unisex, although it tends to lean slightly towards the feminine side.

-On the other hand, the uniqueness of the fragrance inspires me: I've really tried a lot and yes, I am - admittedly - also a fan of Tom Ford, but this fragrance really smells very unique, special and incomparable to other fragrances.
-I am really happy to have discovered this underrated masterpiece for myself and I could imagine that the fragrance could even be chosen as a signature scent in spring/summer.
+On the other hand, I am thrilled by the uniqueness of the fragrance: I have indeed tried quite a bit, and yes, I admit I am also a fan of Tom Ford, but this fragrance truly smells very unique, special, and incomparable to others.
+I am really glad to have discovered this underrated masterpiece for myself and could imagine that the fragrance could even be chosen as a signature scent in spring/summer.

 2 Comments